North Range Behavioral Health - Where Hope Begins and Change is Possible

 Family Connects is the prevention and intervention program that has five teams that focus on the early years (0-8 years), when a young child's brain is growing the fastest.
 The different teams all work on strengthening relationships between adult caregivers and children using preventative practices, evidence-based interventions, and school-readiness curriculums that include the whole family.
 Depending on the team, services and supports may happen at a NRBH office, in community agencies, homes, child care settings and schools throughout Weld County.

-Student Engagement May Include:
+Engagement May Include:

 - Engage in activities and interventions that support 2-3 generation families.